sveinung/writings/continuous_delivery_value.md

 the customer.
 Smaller code changes delivered often means shorter feedback loops, which will increase the developers understanding of what the customer wants.
-This improvement can lead to improved decisions and technical innovations that are more aligned with what the user wants.
+This improvement can lead to improved decisions and technical innovations that are more aligned with what the user needs.
 The more you know your customers, the easier it is to build the right thing.